aliceinpalth/3dfetch/README.md

 Check the [releases page](https://github.com/yyualice/3dfetch/releases).
 Or get it on titledb within FBI.

 # Building from source
-- You will need [makerom](https://github.com/profi200/Project_CTR/releases) to create the CIA, the .elf from [lpp-3ds](https://github.com/Rinnegatamante/lpp-3ds) for the Lua interpreter, [3ds-tool](https://github.com/dnasdw/3dstool/releases) to recompile the ROM filesystem, and [bannertool](https://github.com/Steveice10/bannertool) to create the banner and icon files.
+- You will need [makerom](https://github.com/profi200/Project_CTR/releases) in your `$PATH` to create the CIA.
+- You will need [3ds-tool](https://github.com/dnasdw/3dstool/releases) in your `$PATH` to recompile the ROM filesystem.
+- And you will also need the [bannertool](https://github.com/Steveice10/bannertool) to create the banner and icon files.

+- This software uses a fork of lpp-3ds found [here](https://github.com/daedreth/lpp-3ds) which expanded functionality.
+The compiled binary (lpp-3ds.elf) is already part of the repository, we strongly suggest against attempts to compile it yourself, if such necessity arises, visit the forks repository for instructions.

 Once you have all the requirements, simply run the ` build_cia.sh ` script.